 Take advantage of credit card perks for military members

-In addition to federal protections, many credit card companies offer other benefits to military members.
-Some credit card issuers and banks, for example, will waive their annual fees for military members.
+In addition to federal protections, many credit card issuers offer other benefits to military members.
+For example, with the right credit card for military personnel, you might have your annual fees waived.

 You may also get favorable pricing by joining a credit union, such as USAA or Navy Federal Credit Union, that caters to those in the military.
 Such financial institutions may offer low-rate loans to newly enlisted military members or other benefits aimed at your specific financial needs.